JavaScript Optimization

 TL;DR: What is JavaScript Optimization?

-JavaScript Optimization javaScript optimization involves techniques like code splitting, minification, and reducing execution time to improve web application speed.
-Optimized JavaScript enhances responsiveness and overall user experience.
+JavaScript Optimization applies techniques like code splitting and minification to improve web application speed.
+Improved JavaScript enhances responsiveness and user experience.

 What is JavaScript Optimization?